The Ninth Configuration

-The Ninth Configuration (also known as Twinkle, Twinkle, "Killer" Kane) is a 1980 American psychological drama film written, produced, and directed by William Peter Blatty, in his directorial debut.
+The Ninth Configuration (also known as Twinkle, Twinkle, "Killer" Kane) is a 1980 American surrealist psychological drama film written, produced, and directed by William Peter Blatty, in his directorial debut.
 It is the second installment in Blatty's "Trilogy of Faith" after The Exorcist (1973), and followed by The Exorcist III (1990).
 The film is based on Blatty's 1978 novel The Ninth Configuration, which was itself a reworking of his 1966 novel Twinkle, Twinkle, "Killer" Kane!.

 The first half of the film has the predominant tone and style of a comic farce.
 In the second half, the film becomes darker as it delves deeper into its central issues of human suffering, sacrifice and faith.
 The film also frequently blurs the line between the sane and insane.
 The film received positive reviews from critics, and was recognized with the Golden Globe Award for Best Screenplay and two other nominations at the 38th Golden Globe Awards.

 Plot

 In the early 1970s, towards the end of the Vietnam War, a castle in the Pacific Northwest is used by the US government as an insane asylum for military personnel.
-Among the patients there is former astronaut Billy Cutshaw, who aborted a Moon launch and was dragged screaming from the capsule, suffering from an apparent mental breakdown.
+Among the patients is former astronaut Billy Cutshaw, who aborted a Moon launch and was dragged screaming from the capsule, suffering from an apparent mental breakdown.

-Colonel Hudson Kane, a former member of a United States Marine Corps special unit, arrives at the castle to take over the patients' treatment.
+Colonel Hudson Kane, a former member of a USMC special unit, arrives at the castle to take over the treatment of the patients.
 Colonel Fell helps Kane acclimatise himself to the eccentricities of the patients.
 Kane eventually talks to Cutshaw, who refuses to answer why he did not want to go to the Moon.
 Instead, he gives Kane a St. Christopher medal.
 Lieutenant Reno, who is there attempting to stage Shakespeare plays with a cast of dogs, suspects that Kane is crazy himself.

 Meanwhile, Kane constantly has nightmares of his brother Vincent, a former patient and murderer who is now dead.
-Cutshaw talks with Kane again, and they debate God and the idea that there is a divine plan.
+Cutshaw talks with Kane again, and they debate God and the idea of a divine plan.
 Kane, who believes that the existence of a God is far more likely than humanity's having emerged from "random chance", argues that deeds of pure self-sacrifice are proof of human goodness, which can only be explained by divine purpose.
 Cutshaw demands that Kane recall one concrete example of pure self-sacrifice from his personal experience; Kane is unable.
 Kane takes Cutshaw to a church service, which Cutshaw interrupts with several outbursts, and Kane momentarily hallucinates.
 After returning to the castle, Cutshaw thanks Kane and asks him to send him a sign as proof of an afterlife should Kane die first.
 Kane promises to try.